 Cabarete is the coolest town on the north coast of Dominican Republic, set on a hook in 100 miles of continuous sand.
-The crescent beach is lined with cafés and bars, tables and chairs all set looking out to sea, where the cerulean sky is criss-crossed with fluorescent kites scooting back and forth.
-Close to, Cabarete’s cross-shore winds are good for beginners, but on the high seas the wind and thermals are strong enough for international competitions, with waves to jump and carry you up and away.
+The crescent beach is lined with cafés and bars, with tables and chairs all set looking out to sea and a cerulean sky criss-crossed with fluorescent kites.
+Cabarete’s cross-shore winds are good for beginners, but on the high seas the wind and thermals are strong enough for international competitions, with waves to jump and carry you up and away.
 Winds strengthen across the day and calm off in the afternoon, just in time to head back to your chair for the sunset and Cabarete’s other speciality – lively evening action.

 Surf, sleep, repeat

 Jade Mountain’s organic architecture has a ‘lost city’ vibe, and guests stay in sanctuaries that offer mesmerising views of the Piton mountains as well as utter, decadent privacy.
 Apart from your front door (at the end of an Escher-esque bridge), there are no boundaries – not even to the loo (coy honeymooners need not apply).
 And you’re open to the outdoors (beds are framed by nets, while overhead fans keep things cool), so the solitary vastness – and a vast, glittering infinity pool – are all yours.
 Doze off to tree frogs chattering away, awake into a sunrise, then plan a day of exceptional dining, lounging on a private beach, snorkelling on the house reef, joining a chocolate-making or cookery class, or perhaps luxuriating in an in-room massage.

 The Coral Reef Club, Barbados